 This chapter discussed the treatment performance of a constructed wetland and its relationship with hydrologic/hydraulic factors.
 It is noted that large and small rainfall events are differently treated in a constructed wetland.
 The pollutant load reductions for the initial sector of runoff from large rainfall events are relatively low, due to the rapid mixing.
 This means that it is critical to control the inflow to reduce turbulence before runoff enters a constructed wetland, particularly for the large events.
 Accordingly, it may be necessary to establish an inlet pond prior to the flow entering the constructed wetland so that the inflow will initially stabilise.
 This is further supported by the occurrence of the first flush phenomenon where the initial sector of runoff generally carries higher pollutant loads.
-Therefore, enhancing the treatment of the initial sector of runoff could significantly contribute to the improvement of the overall treatment efficiency of a wetland.
-Additionally, the provision of a bypass system is recommended to control the runoff to the constructed wetland.
+Therefore, enhancing the treatment of the initial sector of runoff could significantly contribute to the improvement of a bypass system is recommended to control the runoff to the constructed wetland.
 This will protect the constructed wetland from erosion damage resulting from high runoff rates.